 Full-time Part-time

 Chemical Engineering BE BSc(Tech)

 Ceramic Engineering BSc BSc(Tech)

 Metallurgy BSc BSc(Tech)

-Mining Engineering BE BSc(Tech) or BSc(Eng) ÷
+Mining Engineering BE BSc(Eng)

-Textile Engineering BSc 1
+Textile Engineering BSc

 Entrance to these courses, which are of four years' duration fulltime (pass or honours) and six years' duration part-time, is conditional upon completion of the full subject Chemistry I. Except in the case of Mining Engineering, transfer should be made at the end of first year to achieve maximum standing.
-Full-time Engineering students may enter the Mining Engineering course after the second year of courses in Mechanical, Electrical or Civil Engineering without loss in standing of subjects completed.
+Full-time Engineer-